siler23/it-optimization-dashboards/README.md

-# IT Optimization Dashboards
+# IT Optimization Grafana Dashboards

-Dashboards showing the migration from x86 to IBM LinuxONE and x86 to IBM Z displaying the core consolidation, performance and energy savings.
+Grafana dashboards showing the migration from x86 to IBM LinuxONE and x86 to IBM Z displaying the core consolidation, performance and energy savings.

 ## How to Use